RoboticsTeam4904/FieldAC/README.md

 # Field AC
-Building a realtime model of the field and all its components to eventually reduce entropy.
+Building a realtime model of the field and all its components [to eventually reduce entropy](http://www.wikiwand.com/en/Franchise_(short_story)).

 # Table of Contents